-Balayage and dark hair are not only great for long hair, but medium-length lobs look incredible with this type of dimensional color, too.
-It’s also a great intro to hair color for brunettes who haven’t yet taken the plunge.
+Balayage and dark hair are great for long hair, but medium-length lobs also look incredible with this type of dimensional color.
+It’s also a great intro to hair color for brunettes who still need to plunge.

 The caramel balayage is so beautiful and was created by hairstylist Alyssa Oolman of Colorado Springs, CO.

 “Some of my favorite things with this color are the highs and lows of her natural root between the hand-painted pieces,” says Oolman.
 “Also, using different types of lightener and volumes of developer lets you create a lot of dimension within your lightened pieces.”